loxK/wordpress-scripts-test/readme.md

-Build any script scripts using @wordpress/scripts so that you get the assets.php dependencies file and wordpress libraries not included in the bundle.
+Build using @wordpress/scripts with a dependency including fonts.

 ```shell
 # npm i